Free Startup Tool

 Dilution Will Occur

 Your ownership percentage will decrease with each funding round.
 Use our dilution calculator to model how future rounds affect your stake.
-Typical dilution is 15-25% per round.
+Typical seed-to-Series A dilution ranges from 15-25% per priced round.

 Tax Implications Vary